Migrating Legacy Applications

-With the introduction of Extensions, we have made a few changes to App Builder project file structures and to how we compile configurations.
-Before you get started on the migration, please read through the changes so that you can make an informed decision for how to refactor your project during the migration.
+The 2021 release of support for Extensions in App Builder allowed Developers to extend Adobe Experience Cloud through App Builder applications in a more native and integrated fashion.
+It also required changes to App Builder project file structures and the way we compile configurations.
+Before starting this migration, please read through all the changes so you can make an informed decision on how to refactor your project.

 actions

-: this folder is intended for end-to-end testsmanifest.yml
+: folder for end-to-end tests.manifest.yml

 file.